 With regard to Homo Oeconomicus, neoclassical economics has long grounded economy as a rational choice between the alternative uses of limited means.
 In the market system, individuals-essentially homo oeconomicus-respond only if the proffered benefits are attractive.
 Because of material "scarcity," they pursue the maximization of utility, measuring the benefits and costs of each means.
-This view of humanity conveys the utopian idealization of the self.
-The market cannot coerce since it is based on the "free choice" of individuals.
 With regard to Homo Reciprocans, Rather than placing economy in a separate and distinct social sphere, scholars such as Karl Polanyi assert that human economy is embedded in the various social institutions.
 Economic exchange takes place within, and is regulated by, society rather than being located in a social vacuum.
 The human subject is placed in relations of production, exchange, and consumption, while also equally embedded in the networks of social relationships and cultural influences.
 For Polanyi, by denying the role of social relations in economic life, modern economies are at risk of failure and crisis.

-39 On this point, see Franz J. Hinkelammert, Weapons of Death (Maryknoll, New York: Orbis Books, 1986).
+&lt;sup>39 On this point, see Franz J. Hinkelammert, Weapons of Death (Maryknoll, New York: Orbis Books, 1986).